Part VI

 - Impact from your Beam: “I raised my voice.”
 (Own this.)

 - Refraction layered onto the Impact: “I went silent to think, and your Prism read it as abandonment.”
-(Hold space for the feeling; do not invent intent.)
+(Make room for the feeling; do not invent intent.)

 The Distinction: Forgiveness vs. Reconciliation

-In this interconnected Entangled Firmament, we might confuse cleaning our own signal with inviting others back into our lives.
+In this interconnected Entangled Firmament, do not confuse cleaning your signal with inviting someone back into your life.
 They are distinct operations, and the distinction is vital:

 - Forgiveness is an internal release.
 It is the decision to stop feeding your life force into the ghost of the past.
 It cleans your signal.
 It is a solo act.